robinhood/faust/docs/developerguide/overview.rst

 Everything in Faust that can be started/stopped and restarted, is a :class:`~faust.utils.services.Service`.

-Services can start other services, but they can also start asyncio.Tasks via `self.add_future`.
+Services can start other services, but they can also start :class:`asyncio.Task` via `self.add_future`.
 These dependencies will be started/stopped/restarted with the service.

 ``Worker``